 - Study the Graphs: While graphs aren’t usually on the exam, their reasoning is.
 Consider the graphs as a visual representation of a real-world situation.

-- Practice Applying Concepts in Different Situations with Practice Questions: This is a crucial stage in the learning process that must be completed at the end of each study session.
+- Apply Concepts in Different Situations with Practice Questions: This is a crucial stage in the learning process that must be completed at the end of each study session.